 Sometimes you may want to see pages from the perspective of search engines.
-At other times, people may be offline and want to check some site.
-In still other cases, people might want to see an older version of their or someone’s webpages.
-All of these require you to view old, archived or cached web pages in search engine cache.
+At other times, people may be offline and want to check some sites.
+In still other cases, people might want to see an older version of their or someone’s web pages.
+All of these require you to view old, archived, or cached web pages in search engine cache.
 The article tells you different methods on how to view a cached web page.

 Before we see how to do it, let us see why search engines cache web pages.

 There are two main reasons why search engines cache web pages.
 The first is to manage traffic to and from their servers.
 Though they cache and save different screenshots on plenty of servers, there are times when the demand for a certain page is high.
 When a search engine has to cater to more traffic than it can handle, it falls back on cached web pages.
 In this case, the description of the website as seen in the results may not belong to the last indexed page.

 The second purpose is to provide users with websites when they can’t be accessed.
 Among the reasons that make websites inaccessible are: 1) Website is down; 2) User does not have connectivity; 3) Site does not exist anymore.

 Besides search engines, some websites too, create an archive of the Internet at regular intervals.
 They try to store as many websites as possible by indexing them and taking their snaps.
 This is to allow people to research a website – for e.g. how a page looked two years ago.
 This also enables users to view websites that now have domains changed.

 View a cached web page in browsers directly